I switched to Lume deodorant a little over two years ago. You can read a little more about the journey of itchy underarms that led me to that choice.

 However, I like the deodorant enough intended to purchase it again–in unscented–only to discover Lume released new scents.

 Now I use Juniper Berry.
 While it's still not my favorite scent, I like it much better than Lavender Sage.
 The other scents on the website (Silver Spruce and Jasmine Rose) don't appeal to me, so I look forward to Lume developing more.

-Most deodorants working by hiding or covering up body odor.
-Instead, Lume works by stopping the bacteria that causes odor.
+Most deodorants work by hiding or covering up body odor.
+Instead, Lume works by stopping the bacteria that cause odor.